 If this is the case, you can send them a message that you’re around if they need anything, but don’t push too much.
 Give them space.
 They’ll talk to you if and when they’re ready.
 Some people eventually reconnect but opt to ignore the reasons that caused them to disappear in the first place.
 Pushing someone to talk about difficult topics might scare them away.

-Some people tend to “disappear” on their friends when they enter a new romantic relationship.
+Some people tend to “disappear” from their friends when they enter a new romantic relationship.
 Don’t take it personally – this is their personal tendency and says nothing about you.

 If you have mutual friends, it can be worth asking them if they’ve heard from the person who has stopped talking to you.
 You don’t have to share the whole story.
 If your friends have heard from this person, don’t ask them too many questions.
 They probably won’t feel comfortable getting involved.
 Just knowing whether you’re the only person your friend has stopped talking to can give you enough valuable information to go by.